romzorus/dux-standard/README.md

 | `ping` | Test SSH connectivity with remote host |
 | `yum` | Manage packages on Fedora-like distributions (no difference with `dnf`) |

-# Have a remote host handled by Dux
+# Have a remote host handled by Dux all-in-one version

 ## On controlled host
 As for other automation tools, Dux needs an account to use on the controlled host.
 Let's create a `dux` user on the controlled host and give it some privileges :